What Are the Stages of Sleep: REM and Non-REM Sleep Cycles?

 Address physical discomfort

-• If you have shoulder pain while you sleep: Try not to put too much pressure on your downside shoulder by elevating your head and neck.
-The Shoulder Relief System from MedCline alleviates shoulder pain by lifting your body weight off of your downside arm and allowing it to rest comfortably in a built-in pocket.
+• If you have shoulder pain while you sleep, try not to put too much pressure on your downside shoulder by elevating your head and neck.
+The Shoulder Relief System from MedCline alleviates shoulder pain by lifting your body weight off of your down arm and allowing it to rest comfortably in a built-in pocket.

 Takeaways